fromsantanu/Codex-Development/Web-Micro-Services/README.md

-Here is a **simple, clear, and practical topic outline** you can use to conduct a complete training on **Web & Microservice Development using OpenAI Codex**, designed for participants who already know Python and MySQL at a moderate level.

-I will keep everything in **easy language** with relatable examples.

----

 # ✅ **Training Outline: Web & Microservice Development Using OpenAI Codex**

 Think of this training like teaching someone how to build a small city: